diplomaticfellow/diplomaticfellow.github.io/_tabs/about.md

 I serve as a Physics Staff member for the Lunar Community, a non-profit organization dedicated to hosting mathematics and physics competitions for high school students.
 This role promotes STEM education and fosters a community of young scholars.

+### Fundraiser Assistant, STEMVERSE

+Collaborate with the team to identify and apply for grants and sponsorships to support STEMIVERSE's mission.
+Research potential funding sources, including corporate sponsors, foundations, and governmental organizations.
+Prepare grant proposals and sponsorship packages tailored to the needs of STEMIVERSE and the interests of potential donors.

+### ViSTEM, Web Content Manager/Blog Writer

+Started a new position as a Content and Blog Writer at ViSTEM.
+Collaborating with the team to produce weekly articles on STEM topics, aiming to drive growth and increase branding for ViSTEM, and ultimately boost enrollment in our STEM-based courses.

 ### Marketing Lead, [Non-Profit]

 In my role as Marketing Lead at a non-profit organization, I am responsible for driving the organization’s outreach and promotional efforts.
 My duties include managing social media campaigns, crafting and executing advertisement strategies, and building partnerships with like-minded organizations.
 I also direct outreach initiatives to increase community engagement and broaden our impact.

-### ViSTEM, Web Content Manager/Blog Writer

-Started a new position as a Content and Blog Writer at ViSTEM.
-Collaborating with the team to produce weekly articles on STEM topics, aiming to drive growth and increase branding for ViSTEM, and ultimately boost enrollment in our STEM-based courses.

 ## Activities